pwnish3r/SecuArch/README.md

 ## ✨ Overview

 **SecuArch** is a streamlined, **script-based** installation process for Arch Linux.
 It automatically sets up **BTRFS** subvolumes, **encrypted partitions** (optional), and pre-installs a curated collection of pentesting and defensive tools.
 My goal: provide a minimal yet powerful base for cybersecurity professionals, students, and enthusiasts.

 ### Why SecuArch?
 - **BTRFS** for snapshotting & rollback—great for testing out risky software or experiments.
 - **Pentesting Tools** out of the box, inspired by Kali/BlackArch, but with full Arch flexibility.
 - **Focus on Security**: optional LUKS encryption, hardened configs, user-friendly scripts.
+- **Make it your own**: As a cybersecurity enthusiast, you will have the perfect base to build your own environment and have maximum productivity.
 ---

 ## 🔒 Key Features